A family of measures on symmetric groups and the field with one element: Introduction

-This paper considers a one-parameter family of complex-valued measures on the symmetric group $S_n$, called {\em $z$-splitting measures}, with complex parameter $z$, studied by the author and B. L. Weiss in \cite{Lagarias-W:2014}.
-Each measure is constant on conjugacy classes $\cssy$ of $S_n$, which are indexed by partitions $\ssy$ labeling the (common) cycle structure of all elements $g \in S_n$ in the conjugacy class.
-To define them, for each degree $m \ge 1$ we first define the $m$-th {\em necklace polynomial} $\nmx$ by
+To define the $z$-splitting measures, we first specify them to be constant on conjugacy classes $\cssy$ of $S_n$, which we label by partitions $\ssy$ specifying the (common) cycle structure of all elements $g \in C_{\lambda}$.
+For each $m \ge 1$ we define the $m$-th {\em necklace polynomial} $\nmx$ by

 where $\mu(d)$ is the M\"{o}bius function.
-The {\em $z$-splitting measure} $\nu_{n,z}$ is defined on conjugacy classes $\cssy$ of $S_n$ by
+We next introduce the {\em cycle polynomial} $N_{\lambda}(X)$ attached to a partition $\ssy$, by